Get

 saint bernard and a little goat

-Image Credit: pangrea, Pixabay
+Image by: pangrea, Pixabay

 How Goats See Dogs

-How To Train Your Dog and Goat To Get Along
+How to Train Your Dog and Goat to Get Along

 Training your dog and goat to get along takes a lot of patience and time.
 Instead of rushing things, allow the introduction to flow naturally.
+Here are some tips that will help your goat and dog to learn how to be near each other:

 • If possible, introduce the animals at a young age

-• For the first introduction, it’s best to keep your dog on a leash; this will prevent possible chasing and accidents
+• For the first introduction, it’s best to keep your dog on a leash; this will prevent chasing and accidents

 Can Dogs Hurt Goats?